melowntech/workshop/tutorials/gpx-viewer.rst

         map.redraw();
     }

-Simple example with related hover events can be found `here <https://jsfiddle.net/n0L0o8ca/>`_ .
+A simple example with related hover events can be found `here <https://jsfiddle.net/n0L0o8ca/>`_ .

 Displaying Dynamic Features on the Map
 """"""""""""""""""""""""""""""""""""""